-- The IDP/Budget Steering Committee meeting shall be chaired by the Municipal Manager and in his /her absence by the IDP Manager. - Members of the IDP/Budget Steering Committee will comprise the Senior Management of the Municipality, the staff responsible for the preparation of the IDP, PMS and Budget, all unit Managers and any other member as the Municipal Manager/ IDP Manager may deem fit.
+The IDP Manager shall chair the IDP/Budget steering committee and in his /her absence by Municipal Manager.

+Members of the IDP/Budget Steering Committee will comprise the Senior Management of the Municipality, the staff responsible for the preparation of the IDP, PMS and Budget, all unit managers and any other member as the Municipal Manager/ IDP Manager may deem fit.